Mo3bassia/react-quiz-app/README.md

 The React Quiz App is a comprehensive quiz application that fetches questions from an external API and allows users to test their knowledge.
 This project demonstrates advanced state management using `useReducer` and other React hooks.

+**New Features Added**:

+- Ability to choose the difficulty level (Easy, Medium, Hard, or All).
+- Option to review answers and compare your responses with the correct ones.

 ## Features ✨

 - **Dynamic Questions**: Fetch questions from an API.